sdnfv/sdnfv.github.io/onvm.md

 ## Current Status
+Our [HotMiddlebox workshop paper](http://faculty.cs.gwu.edu/~timwood/papers/16-HotMiddlebox-onvm.pdf) is a good way to learn about openNetVM's overall architecture.

 We have released a preliminary version of OpenNetVM for testing. **The source code and documentation are [available on github](https://github.com/sdnfv/openNetVM).**

 We will be releasing [NSF CloudLab](http://cloudlab.us) template images soon.
 Please [contact us](mailto:timwood@gwu.edu) if you are interested in testing these.